 We’ve been to many incredible places, but the Salt Flats in Uyuni was the only place where all 6 of us were truly speechless.
 I mean, where else would leave 4 chatty kids out of words?
 It was worth all the uncomfortable buses, the crazy taxis, the crossing of roadblocks on foot, the altitude sickness, the sunburn, the sore feet, the horrible toilets, and all the stained clothes.
 The one day tour is beautiful and left us wanting more – now, I can’t wait for the kids to grow a bit more so we can return for a longer tour, to walk amongst the stars at night with them.
 It really is a dream of a place, and if you ever want to feel in heaven, that’s where you should go.

 Huayna Potosi by Tom from Traveltomtom

-Huayna Potosi is situated just a couple hours outside the capital of Bolivia.
+Huayna Potosi is situated just a couple of hours outside the capital of Bolivia.
 You can easily book the expedition at travel agencies and guesthouses around the city.
-For a 3,5 day all-inclusive trip you wont pay more than $130.
-That means you will get picked up, fit all your gear, driven to base camp, go on an ice climbing expedition, climb to snow camp, guided to the summit and returned to La Paz.
-Believe me this is one of the best investments in your life!
+For a 3,5 day all-inclusive trip you won’t pay more than $130.
+That means you will get picked up, fit all your gear, driven to base camp, go on an ice-climbing expedition, climb to snow camp, guided to the summit and returned to La Paz.
+Believe me, this is one of the best investments in your life!
 While climbing a mountain you will truly get to know yourself and your limits.
-If you are traveling in South America and ready to push your limits this is a must do.
+If you are travelling in South America and ready to push your limits this is a must-do.

 Isla del Sol by Ruben from Gamin Traveler